-When I first traveled to Barcelona 8 years ago, it was love at first sight.
-One reason I love the city has to do with the fact that it offers endless options for vegans.
-This time I spent five days in Barcelona, and it wasn’t enough to try all the vegan restaurants the city has to offer.
+When I first visited Barcelona eight years ago, it was love at first sight.
+One of the many reasons I adore the city is its abundance of vegan-friendly options.
+This time, I spent five days exploring—and even that wasn’t nearly enough to try all the incredible vegan restaurants the city has to offer.

 CatBar